openfisca/openfisca-ops/guides/Install-API-instance.md

 ### Optional: enable auto-updates

 To enable the auto-update feature, define the Ansible variable `autoupdate_inventory_file` in `YOUR_INVENTORY.yml`.
-The value has to be a file path, absolute or relative to the openfisca-ops repository.
+The value has to be the path to the `openfisca_api` inventory file to auto-update, absolute or relative to the openfisca-ops repository.

-This will setup a background task that runs the Ansible playbook from the server on a daily basis by default.
+This will setup a background task that updates the Ansible machinery and the API instance described in the given inventory file.
 You can change the frequency through the inventory file, by changing the variable `autoupdate_frequency`.
 The value has to be a [systemd calendar event expression](https://www.freedesktop.org/software/systemd/man/systemd.time.html#Calendar%20Events).

 To read the logs of the auto-update process: